Trump claims he never ‘wrote a picture.’ His sketchy Epstein lie has now been exposed

 At least five sketches attributed to Trump have sold at auction over the past decade, undermining his claim, ‘I don’t draw pictures’

-President Donald Trump has strongly pushed back against the bombshell Wall Street Journal report that alleged he drew a “bawdy” sketch in a birthday message to celebrate convicted sex offender Jeffrey Epstein’s 50th birthday.
+When Donald Trump pushed back against a report alleging he drew a “bawdy” sketch to celebrate convicted sex offender Jeffrey Epstein’s 50th birthday, the president insisted he doesn’t draw pictures.

 Analysts were quick to pounce on Trump’s denial, including Media Matters chief Angelo Carusone, who told MSNBC, “I can think of three [Trump sketches] off the top of my head that were auctioned.”